-A and B), we choose a "high" short-run discount factor, $\beta = 0.94$.
-In the second (Panels C and D), we choose a "low" discount factor, $\beta = 0.5$, which generates a strong conflict between current and future selves.
-Since this low discount factor makes households much less willing to save, we can no longer achieve the same aggregate capital-labor ratio target with the parameter choices described previously.
+we choose a "low" discount factor, $\beta=0.5$, which generates a strong conflict between current and future selves.
+Since this low discount factor makes households much less willing to save, we can no longer achieve the same aggregate capital-labour ratio target with the parameter choices described previously.
 In this application, therefore, we depart from our baseline in two ways.
-First, we relax the capital-labor ratio target to 4.5.
-Though this number is different from our benchmark and the baseline of Krueger, Mitman and Perri (2016), it is in the ballpark of the recent US-wealth-to-GDP numbers (e.g., FRED (2023)).
+First, we relax the capital-labour ratio target to 4.5.
+Though this number is different from our benchmark and the baseline of Krueger et al. (2016), it is in the ballpark of the recent US-wealth-to-GDP numbers (e.g. FRED, 2023).
 Second, we follow Kaplan (2017) and set the capital share in the production function to 0.4 (instead of the 0.36 used in Figure 4).35